3 Days in Vienna: What to See, Skip, and Actually Enjoy in 2025

 Visiting Belvedere gardens in Vienna

-The gardens between the palaces are perfectly manicured as you would expect in Austria.
-Everything is symmetrical, with fountains, statues, and flowers that know exactly how to stand and bushes that look like they were cloned.
+The gardens between the palaces are perfectly manicured, as you would expect in Austria.
+Everything is symmetrical, with fountains, statues, and flowers that know exactly how to stand, and bushes that look like they were cloned.
 Don’t forget to visit the lake in front of the Upper Belvedere!
 You might miss it if you’re coming from the city center.

 The main garden is free to enter, as is the botanical garden.
-The Privy Garden is free if you have the palace ticket.
+The Privy Garden is free if you have a palace ticket.
 Then there’s Europe’s oldest Alpine garden with over 100 bonsais and the main attraction—rhododendrons that blossom starting in April.
 You pay EUR 4 to see those (this garden is only open from the end of March to the beginning of August).

 Getting there